open-telemetry/opentelemetry-specification/specification/api-correlationcontext.md

 OPTIONAL parameters:

-`Context` the context to which the value will be set.
+`Context` the context containing the `CorrelationContext` in which to set the correlation.

 ### Remove correlation

 To delete a name/value pair, the Correlations API SHALL provide a function which takes a context and a name as input.
-Returns an updated `Context` which no longer contains the selected name.
+Returns a new `Context` which no longer contains the selected name.

 REQUIRED parameters: